High resolution time-to-digital converter

 quTAG HR – High Resolution Variants

-The quTAG HR is designed for high resolution measurements with up to 16 channels.
+The quTAG HR is designed for high resolution measurements with 8 channels.
 These time taggers of the quTAG family are available with a wide range of timing resolution and channel numbers.
 Enhanced timing jitter values can be achieved by interconnecting input channels via software.

 The table below shows all quTAG HR variants with number of input channels and varying timing RMS jitter by interconnectiong channels in picoseconds.